marcoklein/noteberry/README.md

 yarn install
 ```

+## Testing

+Packages usually have unit and component tests.
+Unit tests address the smallest unit and also live in the `src` folder of a project with the `.test.ts` extension.

+The `tests` folder holds component tests that test a larger function of the package.
+This folder might also include test resources and more complex testing scenarios that would pollute the `src` folder.

 ## Continuous Deployments

 Every push to master triggers an automatic deployment of the noteberry documentation (docs).
 This includes all demos for packages and the landing page.